-All foreign physicians who want to work in Germany as physicians must contact the competent Federal State registration authority to have their medical diplomas (basic medical training) recognised.
-In some Federal States there is only one registration authority (Approbationsbehörde), whereas other Federal States have several registration authorities for different regions.
-Competent is the registration authority in which area the physician wants to work (see list: Addresses of Registration Authorities).
+All foreign trained physicians who want to work in Germany as physicians must contact the competent Federal State registration authority (Approbationsbehörde) to have their medical diplomas (basic medical training) recognised.
+Competent is the registration authority of the German state in which the physician wants to work (see list: Addresses of Registration Authorities).

 Physicians who have completed their basic medical training outside Germany, have a right to get, upon application, an official notice regarding the equivalence of their basic medical training.
 The proof of German language skills is not a prerequisite for this notice.
 However, the physician will only be granted full registration (Approbation) once he/she meets the German language requirements and fulfills all other requirements.

 No!
-You must decide where you would like to work as a physician and submit then your application to the registration authority in which area you plan to take up a job.
+You must decide where you would like to work as a physician and submit then your application to the registration authority in which state you plan to take up a job.

 The competent registration authority (Approbationsbehörde) provides the information which documents must be submitted for the recognition of the medical diploma (see list: Addresses of Registration Authorities).

 The competent State Chamber of Physicians provides the information which documents must be submitted for the recognition of the medical specialist diploma (see list: State Chambers of Physicians).